-- (a) The Power Authority select as an access plan for the construction and operation of the Susitna Hydroelectric Project, a road commencing near MP156 on the Parks Highway, proceeding southeast crossing the Susitna River at Gold Creek, turning northeast to Devil Canyon damsite along the southern side of the Susitna River, crossing the Susitna River at Devil Canyon, and proceeding along the north side of the Susitna River to Watana damsite (Figure 2.3, 2.4, 2.5). - (b) To allow for continued access for project construction by mid-1986, a pioneer road (limited access) between Gold Creek and Watana damsite be constructed commencing in mid-1983.
-The application for permits to construct this pioneer road be submitted to the State of Alaska and the Bureau of Land Management by August 1982, independent of the FERC license application. - (c) To mitigate against the possibility of unrestricted public access to the area in the event that the project is not built, road access between the Parks Highway and Gold Creek not commence until after FERC license approval.
-If the project does not proceed after the pioneer road is constructed, the road as such should be rendered impassable to future vehicular traffic. - (d) To minimize potential impacts to furbearers and fisheries resources in the Indian River and Susitna River areas special construction techniques be utilized (including adequate bank stabilization, revegetation and restoration) when crossing wetland areas or when constructing in proximity to any important stream, river or water body. - (e) To minimize the effects of public access during the operation phase of the project, consideration be given to controlling public access across Devil
+- (a) APA select as an access plan for the construction and operation of the Susitna Hydroelectric Project, a road commencing near MP156 on the Parks Highway, proceeding southeast crossing the Susitna River at Gold Creek, turning northeast to Devil Canyon Dam site along the southern side of the Susitna River, crossing the Susitna River at Devil Canyon, and proceeding along the north side of the Susitna River to Watana Dam site (Figure 2.3). - (b) To allow for continued access for project construction by mid-1986, a pioneer road (limited access) between Gold Areak and Watana Dam site be constructed commencing in mid 1983.
+The application for permits to construct this pioneer road be submitted to the State of Alaska and the Bureau of Land Management by August 1982, independent of the FERC license application. - (c) To mitigate against agency concerns in regard to the pioneer road concept and to avoid the possibility of public access to the project area in the event that the project is not built, road access between the Parks Highway and Gold Creek not commence until after FERC license aporoval.
+If the project does not proceed after the pioneer road is constructed, the road as such should be rendered impassable to future vehicular traffic.

-Canyon dam.
-If access is provided east of Devil Canyon damsite, restrictions should be placed on the use of ATVs and hunting.

-(f) To assist in minimizing changes in the local communities of Talkeetna, Trapper Creek, Sherman and Curry it is strongly recommended that subsequent decisions on construction camp facilities, commuter modes, work incentives, and general policies incorporate a special effort to minimize the effects of construction on these local communities.
+- (d) To minimize potential impacts to furbearers and fisheries resources in the Indian River and Susitna River areas special construction techniques be utilized (including adequate bank stabilization, revegetation and restoration) when crossing wetland areas or when constructing in proximity to the Indian or Susitna Rivers. - (e) To minimize the effects of public access during the operation phase of the project consideration be given to controlling public access across Devil Canyon Dam.
+If access is provided east of Devil Canyon damsite, restrictions should be placed on the use of ATVs and hunting. - (f) To assist in minimizing changes in the local communities of Talkeetna, Trapper Creek, Sherman and Curry it is strongly recommended that subsequent decisions on construction camp facilities, commuter modes, work incentives, and general policies incorporate a special effort to minimize the effects of construction on these local communities.
 Specific mitigation recommendations are included in Section 8.